kubernetes/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

 #### The SP Snapshot Metadata Service

-The SP must provide a container that implements the [SnapshotMetadata Service](#the-snapshotmetadata-service-api) to obtain the snapshot metadata requested by a Kubernetes client.
+The SP must provide a container that implements the [SnapshotMetadata](#the-snapshotmetadata-service-api) gRPC service that sources the snapshot metadata requested by a Kubernetes client.
 The service runs under the authority of the CSI driver ServiceAccount, which must be authorized as described in [Risks and Mitigations](#risks-and-mitigations).